rmonius/aehw4a1_mqtt/README.md

 ## Based on pyaehw4a1
 This script uses the module [pyaehw4a1](https://github.com/bannhead/pyaehw4a1) from Davide Varricchio.
-Many thanks to Dabvide for his work.
+Many thanks to Dabvide for his great work.